The Origin of Spin-Alignment of Dark Matter Subhalos: Data and Analysis

 Halos/subhalos are identified by ROCKSTAR\footnote{\url{https://bitbucket.org/gfcstanford/rockstar/}} halo finder \citep{2013ApJ...762..109B}, which outputs physical properties such as position, velocity and angular momentum of halos.
-The angular momentum of subhalo (host halo) $\vec{J}_{\rm sub(host)} $ is calculated from the positions, $r_{i}$ of halo and masses, $m_{i}$, and velocities, $\vec{v}_{i}$ of its constituent particles as follows:
+The angular momentum of the subhalo (or host halo) $\vec{J}_{\rm sub(host)} $ is calculated using all particles determined to be gravitationally bound by the halo finder.
+Let $m_{i},\vec{r}_i$ and $\vec{v}_i$ denote the mass, position, and velocity of the $i$-th bound particle relative to the center of the halo, respectively.
+The angular momentum is then defined as:

 The merger trees are constructed by CONSISTENT TREES\footnote{\url{https://bitbucket.org/pbehroozi/consistent-trees/}} \citep{2013ApJ...763...18B} based on the data that output from ROCKSTAR at each redshift.
-The halo and subhalo catalogues are available on the Skies \& Universes site.\footnote{\url{https://www.skiesanduniverses.org/Simulations/Uchuu/}} We analyze subhalos at $z=0$ that consist of at least 1,000 dark matter particles and reside in distinct host halos.
-This selection ensures the numerical robustness of measured physical properties and mitigates the influence of complex dynamics within nested hierarchical structures.
-The sample of subhalos at $z=0$ used in this study consists of $N_{\rm sub} = 1.13\times 10^6$, with the minimum and maximum mass are $M_{\rm min}=8.97\times 10^8$\hM\ and $M_{\rm max}=1.69\times 10^{14}$\hM, respectively.
-Similarly, the host halo sample includes $N_{\rm host}=3.07\times 10^5$, with masses ranging from $M_{\rm min}=9.26\times 10^{8}$\hM to $M_{\rm max}=1.23\times 10^{15}$\hM.
-To examine the evolution of subhalos, we used merger trees to analyze subhalos that survive at $z=0$, tracing their history from the redshift of accretion to $z=0$.
-Since only a small number of subhalos accreted at $z>2$ survive until $z=0$, we focused exclusively on the sample accreted at $z<2$.
+The halo and subhalo catalogues are available on the Skies \& Universes site.\footnote{\url{https://www.skiesanduniverses.org/Simulations/Uchuu/}} We analyze subhalos at $z=0$ that consist of at least 1,000 dark matter particles and reside in host halos that are not themselves subhalos of any other halo.
+In other words, our analysis excludes "sub-subhalos" or any further levels of the subhalo hierarchy.
+This selection ensures the numerical robustness of measured physical properties and avoids the influence of complex dynamics within nested hierarchical structures.
+The sample of subhalos at $z=0$ used in this study consists of $N_{\rm sub} = 1.13\times 10^6$, with masses ranging from $M_{\rm sub,min}=8.97\times 10^8$\hM\ to $M_{\rm sub,max}=1.69\times 10^{14}$\hM.
+Similarly, the host halo sample includes $N_{\rm host}=3.07\times 10^5$, with masses ranging from $M_{\rm host,min}=9.26\times 10^{8}$\hM to $M_{\rm host,max}=1.23\times 10^{15}$\hM.
+Figure \ref{fig:HistSample} shows the differential for the subhalo samples and their respective host halos, along with subsamples categorized by mass ratio $M_{\rm sub}$ and $M_{\rm host}$ and orbital orientation.

+The subsamples categorized by the mass ratio $M_{\mathrm{sub}}/M_{\mathrm{host}}$ contain comparable numbers of objects in each bin, although differences in sample size become apparent for $M_{\mathrm{vir}} > 10^{12}\,h^{-1}M_\odot$.
+For the orbital-orientation subsamples, the number of subhalos in prograde orbits is larger by a factor of 3--4 than that in retrograde or polar orbits, while the retrograde and polar subsamples contain comparable numbers of objects.